santiagoesmeral/santiagoesmeral.github.io/PROGRESS.md

   - find somewhere to host it
 - **make external links expand when hovered or focused** -https://css-tricks.com/expandable-sections-within-a-css-grid/ something like that
-- **add link to icon providers in the bottom of the screen or something**
+- **add link to icon providers in the bottom of the screen or something** -change icons so we only depend on one library
+- **update all libraries**

+-possible things that may need doing:

+- **change flexbox into grid using auto-fit** -https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/ -so far, with the given style of card, unnecesary

 # TO DESIGN